Aschratt/devblog/src/pages/rs-launcher-connectivity-error/index.md

 ---
-title: The worrying Rise of Gaming Service Platforms
+title: Fixing connectivity issues for Rockstar's Game Launcher
 date: "2019-11-04"
 ---

-Tomorrow marks the day, the latest and long-awaited Rockstar Games title, *[Red Dead Redemption II](https://www.rockstargames.com/reddeadredemption2/)* will be released for Windows PC's.
-Along with it comes the requirement to install Rockstar's *[Game Launcher](https://socialclub.rockstargames.com/rockstar-games-launcher)*, which replaces the now obsolete *Social Club* application.
+Tomorrow marks the day, the latest and long-awaited Rockstar Games title, Red Dead Redemption II will be released for Windows PC's.
+Along with it comes the requirement to install Rockstar's Game Launcher, which replaces the now obsolete Social Club application.
 Being a relatively young software product, the launcher is not free from issues.
 After I installed it, I ran into a reproducible connectivity problem.
 If you are also encountering such problems, you may give this solution a try!

 <!-- end -->

 # The Problem

-Rockstar's Game launcher is the latest addition to the game launcher family, we were all waiting for.
+[Rockstar's Game launcher](https://socialclub.rockstargames.com/rockstar-games-launcher) is the latest addition to the game launcher family, [we've all been waiting for](https://aschratt.github.io/devblog/game-pass-critic/).
 Unfortunately, after installing it, I wasn't able to get it running directly.
 I kept receiving the following error, directly after starting the application.
 The only options I had was to immediately close the app again.

 > Connection to the Rockstar Games Library Service could not be established.
 In case you keep receiving this message, contact the customer support.